gtourkas/thumbnailr-go/README.md

 # Thumbnailr

-## About

-This is a sample AWS serverless app for creating thumbnails from photos.
-It's built with Golang and [SAM](https://github.com/awslabs/serverless-application-model).
+This is a sample AWS serverless api for creating thumbnails from photos.
+It's built with Golang and [AWS SAM](https://github.com/awslabs/serverless-application-model).

 ## Getting Started